The Doctor's Enemies

 Gary Russell)

-The possessed Leela tried to kill Romana as Rassilon left, but Charley and the holograms were able to find them, free Leela from Rassilon's control, and track their foes to the Foundry.
-Once there, Romana, Leela and Charley realised that Townsend, Tepesh and Winkle weren't just The Doctor's physical doubles; somehow, in the process, parts of The Doctor's psyche had been transferred into them, giving them aspects of his knowledge.
 While the companions kept The Brigadier/TARDIS occupied, the 'Doctors' tracked down The Doctor, now with his sanity shattered after Rassilon melted down the TARDIS's shell to acquire the TARDIS metals - contaminated with anti-time - so that Zagreus could forge a dagger.
-It appeared that Zagreus had won, but the 'Doctors' put together what they'd learned, and realised who the Divergents were; the race that should have evolved to surpass the Time Lords.
+It appeared that Zagreus had won, but the 'Doctors' put together what they'd learned, and realised that the Divergents were the race that should have evolved to surpass the Time Lords, before Rassilon 'seeded' the universe to ensure that only beings like the Time Lords would evolve while trapping the Divergents in their own time-looped pocket universe.
 Until now Rassilon had only been able to keep them trapped, but when The Doctor chose of his own free will to give himself up to anti-Time, he became the very weapon which Rassilon needed.
-Once all trace of The Doctor’s former self was gone, Rassilon intended to send Zagreus into the Divergent timeline to destroy every last one of the Divergents with his anti-Time blade.
-The Doctor tried to resist, refusing to kill for Rassilon as he re-affirmed his identity as The Doctor, but Rassilon took the blade from him and cut down Townsend, Tepesh and Winkle, crippling The Doctor’s resolve once again and leaving only Charley to save the day... by stabbing The Doctor.
+Once all trace of The Doctor's former self was gone, Rassilon intended to send Zagreus into the Divergent timeline to destroy every last one of them with his anti-Time blade.
+The Doctor tried to resist, refusing to kill for Rassilon as he re-affirmed his identity as The Doctor with the support of the projections, but Rassilon took the blade from him and cut down Townsend, Tepesh and Winkle, crippling The Doctor's resolve once again and leaving only Charley to save the day by stabbing The Doctor before he could succumb to Zagreus once again.

 Audio - The Next Life